-All brush/live fire range fire/wildfires, sighting of any smoke regardless of size, even those fires that have been extinguished, are to be reported immediately to the BLACKBURN on frequency 34.70 or by calling 451-3064/4449 who will notify the Base Fire Department.
-The using unit will be placed in a check fire or provided guidance until the Base Fire Department has the fire under control, and they are clear of the SDZ, and have turned the range/training area back to Blackburn.
+All brush/live fire range fire/wildfires, sighting of any smoke regardless of size, even those fires that have been extinguished, are to be reported immediately to BLACKBURN on frequency 34.70 or by calling 451-3064/4449.
+Blackburn will then notify the Base Fire Department.
+The occupying unit will be placed in a check fire until the Base Fire Department has the fire under control, they are clear of the SDZ and have turned the range/training area back to Blackburn.